thebinarysearchtree/flyweight/README.md

 }
 ```

 Nulls are automatically removed from all ```groupArray``` results.
-If ```groupArray``` is used with a single value, and that value is a number, string, or date, the resulting array will be sorted in order, depending on the type.
-Dates are sorted in descending order, numbers and strings are sorted in ascending order.

 When all of the properties of ```object``` are from a left or right join, and there are no matches from that table, instead of returning, for example:

 ```js
 { name: null, startTime: null }